-He was afraid, he was scared.
-He was 19 or 20, he was hiding in a wine press, and that's when the Angel came to him.
-The Angel of The Lord, which I think was Jesus pre-incarnate and said, "Oh Gideon, The Lord is with you, great and mighty man of valor."
+You remember the Gideon story?
+He was afraid.
+He was scared.
+He was 19 or 20.
+He is hiding in a winepress.
+And that's when the angel came to him, the angel of the Lord, which I think is Jesus in pre-incarnate, and said, "O Gideon, the Lord is with you, great and mighty man of valor."
 God defined him before he was existing like that because God sees the end from the beginning.
-I want every guy out there to know that God sees him that way right now.
+And I want every guy out there to know that God sees him that way right now.
 You can become the husband you need to be.
 You can overcome those temptations and failings.
-You can become the daddy, you can apologize to your teenager.
+You can become the daddy.
+You can apologize to your teenager.
 You can say to your daughter, "I haven't been there, but I'm going to start being there."
 You can become the man you need to be through Christ.
-Dr. Dobson:

-Jeff, I love talking to you because you're saying good things, Biblical things, and things that men especially need to hear.
-I want you to speak to the grown man who was the overweight kid that people called doofus and he feels like a failure.
-He's now 38 years of age, he's never done anything successfully and he looks at himself with disgust.
-Because of that, he can't give to anybody else because he has nothing inside.
-Jeff Kemp: He's stuck in the consumer mode.

-Dr. Dobson: Can you encourage that man?

-Jeff Kemp: Well, I thank you for the invitation to do so.
-No one can encourage that man as well as The Holy Spirit.

-Oh, I like that.
-Dr. Dobson:
+- Dr. James Dobson: Jeff, I love talking to you because you're saying good things, biblical things and things that men especially need to hear.
+I want you to speak to the grown man who was the overweight kid that people called doofus, and he feels like a failure.
+He's now 38 years of age.
+He's never done anything successfully.
+And he looks at himself with disgust, and because of that, he can't give to anybody else because he has nothing inside. - Jeff Kemp: He's stuck in the consumer mode. - Dr. James Dobson: Can you encourage that man? - Jeff Kemp: Well, I thank you for the invitation to do so.
+No one can encourage that man as well as the Holy Spirit. - Dr. James Dobson: Oh, I like that.

-Jeff Kemp: If you and I do what we're called to do right now, we would just remind that man that God made him.
-God knows that it's an imperfect world.
+Jeff Kemp: And if you and I do what we're called to do right now, we would just remind that man that God made him.
+God knows it's an imperfect world.
 He knows there's imperfections in him.
-He knows that he didn't fathered perfectly.
-He knows he's gotten some breaks and he knows he's made a lot of dumb choices himself, but Jesus Christ, if you accept Him and give Him your life, Christianity isn't going to church.
+He knows that he didn't get fathered perfectly.
+He knows he's gotten some bad breaks and he knows he'd made a lot of dumb choices himself.
+But Jesus Christ, if you accept Him and give him your life...
+Christianity isn't going to church.
 It's not putting a little fish on your truck.
-It's inviting Christ to invade and run your life, and He's so much better at it than we are.
-I used to think God would make my life boring.
+It's inviting Christ to invade and run your life.
+And He's so much better at it than we are.
+I used to think God'd make my life boring.
 He made it 10 times better without the guilt.